badranyoussef/3sem-assignment/week07/README.md

 ## Overview

 - Youssef Badran
-- all tests and methods are done
+- all tests and methods are done unless nr 8. i had difficulty solving this one.